Stunning rainforests, volcanic massifs, and isolated beaches await.

 When Fred and Debbie Koegler told friends they were taking their two boys to spend Christmas in a national park, everybody assumed they’d be surrounded by rocky peaks and pine trees in some snowbound mountain lodge.
-In fact, they spent the holiday south of the equator on a deserted jungle-backed beach, snorkeling amid one of the Pacific’s most pristine coral reefs in National Park of American Samoa, one of America’s least-visited national parks.
+Quite the contrary.
+Instead, they spent the holiday south of the equator on a deserted jungle-backed beach, snorkeling amid one of the Pacific’s most pristine coral reefs in the National Park of American Samoa, one of America’s least-visited national parks.

 “The island of Ofu was spectacular, and we had the beach all to ourselves,” Fred says.
 “The beach was just beautiful, with crystal-clear waters and a reef just off shore.”

 For part of their weeklong tour through the three-island, 13,500-acre national park, the Koeglers were guests of a local family, a homestay made possible by the fact that Samoans play an integral role in the park’s management and visitor experience.

 “Our hosts took us through the jungle to a cave where the fruit bats live—it was an amazing sight, for sure,” said Debbie.

 The National Park of American Samoa is just one of the hidden-gem national parks ready to be explored this summer.
 Of the 400 national parks, the big four (Yosemite, Yellowstone, Grand Canyon, and Great Smoky Mountains) attract the most visitors while many of the parks like American Samoa, Colorado’s Black Canyon of the Gunnison, California’s Channel Islands, and Michigan’s Isle Royale remain largely empty.